-Depending on the type of housing you live in, there are certain garden areas that are your responsibility to maintain - eg front and back yards.
+Depending on the type of housing you live in, there are garden areas like front and backyards that are your responsibility to maintain.

 The type of maintenance you may need to do to keep your garden areas tidy includes: